-Until the withheld taxes are actually paid to the IRS, they remain with the employer as trust fund taxes.
+Until the withheld taxes are actually paid to the IRS, they remain with you, the employer, as trust fund taxes.
 Trust fund taxes include income tax, social security taxes, Medicare taxes, railroad retirement tax or collected excise taxes, and other employment taxes.

 When it comes to depositing the trust fund taxes, an employer can choose either a monthly schedule or a semi-weekly schedule.
-As the schedule cannot be switched during a year, an employer needs to choose one before the start of each calendar year.
+It’s important to note that you can’t switch schedules during a year.
+So, you’ll need to choose one before the start of each calendar year.